 Clock signal generator using 7400 IC

 This clock signal generator using 7400 IC, is an astable circuit which uses the TTL 7400 integrated circuit.
 The 7400 IC has four 2 inputs NAND gates (NOT AND gate).
 We only use two gates of this integrated circuit.

-This circuit is useful.
+This circuit is very useful.
 You can put all together and use it as part of a workshop or electronic laboratory.
 It can be used as a source of a clock signal.
-This circuit, as implemented with TTL technology components, can only be connected to other digital circuits on the same technology.
+The signal generator circuit, as is implemented with TTL technology components, can only be connected to digital circuits of the same technology.

 How the clock signal generator with 7400 works?

 The two NAND gates, are connected as NOT gates, joining its two input terminals as shown in the circuit diagram.

 Circuit operation sequence:

-- The pulse at the output terminal gate 2 is transmitted through capacitor C2 to the input terminals of the gate 1, causing the output of gate 1 pass to logical “0” level (low).
+- The pulse at the output of the gate IC1b is transmitted through the capacitor C2 to the input of the gate IC1a, and the output changes to logical “0”.
+This until the C2 capacitor is charging through R1.

-- The capacitor C1 that was charged before, is discharged and establishes a logical ‘1’ at the inputs of gate 2.
+- The capacitor C1, which was previously charged, is discharged and a logical “1” appears at the inputs of gate IC1b.

-- Having a logic level ‘1’ at the inputs of gate 2, its output goes to level ‘0’.
+- With a logical “1” at inputs of gate IC1b, its output goes to logical “0”.

 - And the cycle repeats …